chasepython/instagramPhotos_webdriver/README.md

 # instagramPhotos_Webdriver
-A Automated Webdriver for Instagram photos.You can get photos from instagram what you need.
+Automated Webdriver for Instagram photos.You can get photos from instagram what you need.
 -------------------------------------------------------------